As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

 More research is needed to evaluate how vegan diets affect calcium requirements.
 But so far, there is evidence that vegans who consume less than 525 mg of calcium per day tend to have an increased risk of bone fractures (50).

-I strongly believe in better safe than sorry — so I would encourage all vegans to ensure they get 525 mg of calcium per day at the very least.
+I strongly believe in better safe than sorry — so I would encourage all women to ensure they get 525 mg of calcium per day at the very least.

 Pregnant vegans and nursing mamas should aim for 1,000 mg of calcium per day.